 The Code of Conduct does not allow people to repeat what previous speakers have said.
 So where a number of people want to say the same, or similar things, they should agree a spokesperson to make their points.
-Spokespersons sagainst, the application. should be agreed if more than ten people wish to sp peak for, or 2
+Spokespersons should be agreed if more than ten people wish to speak for, or against, the application.